awslabs/kubeflow-manifests/website/content/en/docs/deployment/vanilla/guide-terraform.md

 +++
-title = "Terraform Deployment Guide" description = "Deploy the vanilla distribution of Kubeflow on AWS using Terraform" weight = 30
+title = "Terraform Deployment Guide" description = "Deploy the vanilla version of Kubeflow on AWS using Terraform" weight = 30
 +++